I am Professor of Chinese Studies and Associate Head (External Relations) of the College of Liberal Arts and Sciences.

 I completed both undergraduate and graduate studies of Sinology at the University of Vienna.
 My studies also included extended periods in China and Singapore.
 My MA dissertation was a first translation into English of a text on historiography by Liang Qichao; my PhD was a study of reaction to the Chinese democracy movement by Malaysia's Chinese population as evidence in the country's print media.

-I first started teaching at the University of Westminster as Visiting Lecturer in 1999.
-In 2008 I was appointed Principal Lecturer in Chinese Studies and Director of the Undergraduate Programme.
-Since January 2014 I am Reader and Head of the Department of Modern Languages and Cultures.
+I first joined Westminster as part-time Visiting Lecturer in 1999.
+In 2008 I was appointed Principal Lecturer in Chinese Studies and Director of the Modern Languages undergraduate programme.
+From January 2014 to July 2018 I was Reader and Head of the Department of Modern Languages and Cultures.

 My teaching has covered a range of modules and topics on Chinese society and culture, modern history, history and politics of the PRC, including a history of the democracy movement, post-Mao literature, as well as Chinese language.
 I currently teach a course on concepts of happiness across cultures.